Too much screen time could be taking a toll on your mental health.

 The risks are higher if you spend time on digital devices or get exposed to other sources of blue light after the sun goes down.
 An animal study found mice exposed to dim light in the evening for 4 weeks showed higher rates of depressive symptoms than mice exposed to the normal light-dark cycle.

 Blue light also slows or stops your body’s release of melatonin, the hormone that regulates sleep.
-In one study, participants using an e-reader at bedtime took longer to fall sleep and reported feeling groggy the next morning.
+In one study, participants using an e-reader at bedtime took longer to fall asleep and reported feeling groggy the next morning.
 Another study showed just 2 hours of blue light exposure in the evening can impact the release of melatonin.
 Trouble sleeping is one of the most common symptoms of mood disorders like depression and anxiety.
 Your risk for a mood disorder is higher anytime you’re not getting enough sleep.